Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 ==========

 This library element implements an FFT window function such as a Hamming Window.
 It has configurable point size, data type, scaling (as a shift), static/dynamic point size, window size, interface api (stream/window) and parallelism factor.
-Table 6 lists the template parameters used to configure the top level graph of the fft_window_graph class.
+Table :ref:`FFT_Window_HEADER_FORMAT` lists the template parameters used to configure the top level graph of the fft_window_graph class.

 ~~~~~~~~~~~
 Entry Point